Systems and

 Related work, future work, conclusion (1/2 page)

-Highlight related efforts, put your project in perspective, and suggest interesting continuations of your work.
+Highlight related efforts, and suggest interesting continuations of your work.

 Grading scheme